open-and-sustainable/prismaid/README.md

 ---

 ## Documentation
-All information on installation, usage, and development is available at [open-and-sustainable.github.io/prismaid](https://open-and-sustainable.github.io/prismaid/).
+All information on installation, usage, and development is available at [open-and-sustainable.github.io/prismaid](https://open-and-sustainable.github.io/prismaid/) and in the [prismAId manual](https://raw.githubusercontent.com/open-and-sustainable/prismaid_manual/main/prismaid_manual.pdf).

 ---